 How I Learned to Freeze Tomatoes Whole: The Story:

 Several years ago, on a lovely Fall day, my mom came over and took a look at the MASSES of tomatoes in boxes all over my counters.
 My food dehydrator was loaded to the top with lovely drying tomatoes, but it was not keeping up with them!
-I looked her in the eye and said.
-“More come in from the greenhouse every day!”
-The dear woman immediately offered me her food dehydrator and a tip!

 “Why don’t you freeze them?”
 She asked.
 “Well, it’s over 90 in my kitchen and I hate blanching and peeling tomatoes,” I replied.